 Global Learning in a Global Classroom

 The use of digital technologies allows for collaboration across oceans, borders, and time zones.
-By partnering with institutions of higher education in Africa, Europe, and the Middle East, the GHL welcomes the world into the classroom.
-As students work with their local peers to create presentations for the class gallery, they rely on their counterparts around the world to teach them about other topics and sources.
-Interdependence is built into the class structure, and students are encouraged to see their peers, near and far, as contributors to the class’s growing reservoir of shared knowledge.
+By partnering with institutions of higher education in Africa, Europe, Latin America, the Middle East, and Southeast Asia, the GHL welcomes the world into the classroom.
+As students work with their local peers in both courses, they rely on their counterparts around the world to teach them about other topics and sources.
+Interdependence is built into the class structure, and students are encouraged to see their peers, near and far, as contributors to the program's growing reservoir of shared knowledge.
 The many perspectives that students bring to the classroom, and the narratives they study and create with each other, both enrich learners’ experience in the class and suggest possibilities for global histories that are more polyphonic, dialogic, and decentered.

-From its inception, the GHL has been committed to including refugee and migrant learners, a commitment that has profoundly shaped "A History of the World" over the years.
-It is the first—and only—course to include refugee and non-refugee learners in the same global classroom.
-Beyond simple inclusion, the collaborative, interactive nature of the course builds connections among learners.
+From its inception, the GHL has been committed to including refugee and migrant learners, a commitment that has profoundly shaped the GHL over the years.
+It is the first program to include refugee and non-refugee learners in the same global classroom.

-The GHL is unique not only for its class makeup, but also for its content: while many of the courses and educational programs available to refugee learners stress narrowly technical or vocational subjects, history, and the humanities and social sciences more broadly, receive short shrift.
-Yet history, and historical narratives, are central to how we understand the world and make sense of the strangers that inhabit it.
+The GHL is unique not only for its class makeup, but also for its content as history, particularly historical narratives, are central to how we understand the world and make sense of the strangers that inhabit it.
 Moreover, the work of historical inquiry, from analyzing primary sources, to creating narratives with other members of a team, to presenting findings in written and oral form, develops and hones a myriad of transferrable skills.
-"A History of the World" thus challenges the prioritization of vocational training in emergency higher education contexts, making an entwined case for the importance of historical understanding and insight in our fractured world, and for the broad utility of the historian’s toolkit.
+The GHL thus challenges the prioritization of vocational training in emergency higher education contexts, making a case for the importance of historical understanding and insight in our fractured world, and for the broad utility of the historian’s toolkit.